- Off road parking

 Three bedrooms: 2 x double, 1 x single four poster.
 Bathroom with bath, shower over, basin and WC.
 Fitted kitchen with dining area.
 Dining room.
 Sitting room with woodburner.

 Oil central heating with woodburner in sitting room.
 Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Stairgate on request.
 Off road parking for 2 cars.
-Enclosed garden at front and rear with lawn and garden furniture.
+Lawned gardens with furniture.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shops and pub 2.3 miles.
+Note: Property has a sloping lawn leading to an unfenced sharp drop, therefore children must be supervised at all times.
+Also there's a raised, rough patio area, reached by three natural stone steps.

 About the location